Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 In Angular exist two different DOMs:

 - **Content DOM** which has only knowledge of the template provided by the component at hand or content injected via `<ng-content>`.
-- **View DOM** which has only knowledge of the encapsulated and of the descending components.
+- **View DOM** which has only knowledge of the encapsulated and the descending components.

 ## 15. What is the difference between an Angular module and a JavaScript module?
-Both type of modules can help to modularize code and Angular relies on both kinds of modules but they are very different.
+Both types of modules can help to modularize code and Angular relies on both kinds of modules but they are very different.

 A JavaScript module is an individual file with JavaScript code, usually containing a class or a library of functions for a specific purpose within your app.

 NgModules are specific to Angular and a NgModule is a class marked by the `@NgModule` decorator with a metadata object.

-## 16. What is @HostBinding and @HostListener?
+## 16. What are @HostBinding and @HostListener?

-`@HostListener()` function decorator allows you to handle events of the host element in the directive class.
-When you hover you mouse over the host element, only the color of the host element should change.
-In addition, when the mouse is gone, the color of the host element should change to its default color.
+- `@HostListener()` function decorator allows you to handle events of the host element in the directive class.
+For example, it can be used to change the color of the host element if you hover over the host element with the mouse.

-`@HostBinding()` function decorator allows you to set the properties of the host element from the directive class. you want to change the style properties such as height, width, color, margin, border, etc., or any other internal properties of the host element in the directive class
+- `@HostBinding()` function decorator allows you to set the properties of the host element from the directive class.
+In this directive class, we can change any style property like height, width, color, margin, border, etc.

-## 17. What is difference between OnPush and default change detection?
+## 17. What is the difference between OnPush and default change detection?

 Please read my article [The Last Guide For Angular Change Detection You'll Ever Need](https://www.mokkapps.de/blog/the-last-guide-for-angular-change-detection-you-will-ever-need/) for a detailed explanation.
 ￼